 The story is about reincarnation and the question of redemption.
 Can a soul who has done bad things find a way to redeem itself in a future lifetime?
 If so, what is the price?
 In the newspapers, we read about human monsters, are shocked at what they have done, and some say they go to hell for eternal punishment.
 What if that's not what happens after they die?

-It's definitely not the light topic that many want in a romance.
 He's a complicated character as a rancher, multimillionaire, father, lawyer and considering a run for major political office in Arizona.
 What he has to deal with in terms of his soul, that's not even on his radar as he is a very practical minded person.
 The life he was living when he was killed in 1901 is someone he's heard very little about.
 He's about to learn more, and it won't make him happy.

 The political aspect is probably what stopped me in September.
 I needed time to really think about it.
 I've had the time and still not sure of how to proceed but proceed I will this week.

 He had barely gotten in from working, taken a quick shower, and opened a beer when he heard a car driving in.
 Out on the porch, he watched as Jason got out of his low-slung sports car.

 “Hot for March,” he said as his friend stepped onto the porch.
 “Maybe be an early summer.
 Want a Nimbus or a Lager?”

 “Make it light.
 I have work yet to do.”

 A few minutes later, they were sprawled on the porch lawn chairs and sipping from their beers.
 “You said you needed to talk,” Asa said.

 Asa shook his head.
 “On her way back to Flag.”

 “All right.
 Well, for one, we need to go over your meetings for next week.
 You will need some endorsements.”
 He handed Asa a sheet of names.
 “These would be a good start.”